Peter Børseth: Almeria and Kawayan

 During his governorship, a conflict over religion led to the transfer of provincial government seat from Almeria to Kawayan.
 In 1905, Alcalde Margarito Sabornido and some councilors brought in Aglipayan priest Fr.
 Fernando Buyser to administer their religious affair, which upset Kawayan councilors and Roman Catholics who complained to authorities.
 As a result, Børseth suspended Sabornido and three councilors for three months and later made this suspension permanent while reorganizing the municipal government.

 The transfer created a lasting issue between the people of Almeria and Kawayan, leading to a plebiscite by the Secretary of Interior.
 The results favored Kawayan, prompting suspended officials from Almeria to continue holding office in the previous town hall out of desperation.

 Later years and death

 In February 1906, Børseth was defeated in the election for governor to Jaime C. de Veyra.
 American officials praised Børseth for maintaining peace in the province of Leyte while criticized de Veyra's administration for incompetence.
 De Veyra was an editor of the Filipino newspaper, El Renacimiento, over which he used to campaign against Børseth.

 Børseth was one of the few remaining Americans who held offices by popular vote in the Philippines.
-Afterwards, he became Assistant Director of the Philippine Constabulary in August 1907, later returning to his native country and died in Haugesund, Norway in August 9, 1909.
+Afterwards, he became assistant director of the Philippine Constabulary in August 1907, later returning to his native country and died in Haugesund, Norway on August 9, 1909.

 Brgy.
 Borseth, Alangalang, Leyte is named after him.